The history of a city, from antiquity to the 19th century

 Staikos Staikopoulos together and his men, occupy Palamidi and the city acquires its independence.

 In January 1823, Nafplio became the capital of the independent Greek state and in the beginning of 1828 the first governor of the Greek state, Ioannis Kapodistrias, is coming to town.
 Three years after he was murdered in front of the church of St. Spyridon.

 In 1833 arrives in Nafplion, Othon of Bavaria, as king of Greece, and the following year the capital of Greece moved to Athens.
 In 1834 Theodoros Kolokotronis was imprisoned in Palamidi, and released after two years.
 Othon's reign lasts until 1862 .

 After the transfer of the capital, Nafplio is still a very important Greek city, since it was a major military center, with recipes, the forts, the main arsenal of the army and central garage.

-Still, it was judicial and administrative center, secure export harbor and towards the end of the century is connected by rail.
+Still, it was judicial and administrative center, a secure export harbor and towards the end of the century is connected by railway.